socialyadept/socialyadept/README.md

 - ⚡ Fun fact **I love to speak publically**

-- I study new technologies and articles in my free time
+- I love to study new technologies and read articles in my free time

 <br />